Taiteilija/op-kassa-for-woocommerce/README.md

 ### Constants [Only for developers and testing]

 The following constants should be set for development and test environments.
-If the constants are not set, they point to the production version of OP-Kassa.
-For additional information please kontalt OP-Kassa support.
+If the constants are not set, they point to the production version of OP Kassa.
+For additional information please kontalt OP Kassa support.

-- **KIS_WOOCOMMERCE_OAUTH_URL**: Defines the OP-Kassa to WooCommerce OAuth initialization URL in OP-Kassa.
+- **KIS_WOOCOMMERCE_OAUTH_URL**: Defines the OP Kassa to WooCommerce OAuth initialization URL in OP Kassa.
-- **KIS_KASSA_OAUTH_URL**: Defines the OP-Kassa to Kassa OAuth initialization URL in OP-Kassa.
+- **KIS_KASSA_OAUTH_URL**: Defines the OP Kassa to Kassa OAuth initialization URL in OP Kassa.
-- **KIS_WOOCOMMERCE_WEBHOOK_URL**: Defines the URL in OP-Kassa for WooCommerce webhooks.
+- **KIS_WOOCOMMERCE_WEBHOOK_URL**: Defines the URL in OP Kassa for WooCommerce webhooks.
 - **KIS_WOOCOMMERCE_OAUTH_CALLBACK_URL**
 - **KIS_WOOCOMMERCE_SYSTEM_AUDIT_CONFIG_URL**: Defines the S3 API Gateway URL from where to fetch the configuration file for the plugin system audit